MohammedKaleemullah/email-scheduler/README.md

-Here’s a full README for your Email Scheduler application:

----

 # Email Scheduler

 The **Email Scheduler** is a simple yet powerful tool that allows users to schedule emails with custom timing, recipient details, and attachments.
 It uses cron-style scheduling to specify when an email should be sent and integrates with JavaMail for reliable email delivery.